-EXPLANATION - Matter in bolded italics is new; matter between brackets formitted material is material to be omitted.
+EXPLANATION - Matter in bolded italics is new; matter between brackets formitted material; is material to be omitted.

-AN ACT relating to criminal procedure; removing the requirement that an arrested person show good cause before being released without bail; requiring prosecuting attorneys to prove by clear and convincing evidence that the imposition of bail or a condition of release, or both, on a person is necessary to protect the safety of the community and to ensure the appearance of the person in court; and providing other matters properly relating thereto.
+AN ACT relating to criminal procedure; removing the requirement that an arrested person show good cause before being released without bail; providing that a court may only impose bail or a condition of release, or both, on a person if the imposition is the least restrictive means necessary to protect the safety of the community and to ensure the appearance of the person in court; requiring prosecuting attorneys under certain circumstances to prove by clear and convincing evidence that the imposition of bail or a condition of release, or both, on a person is necessary to protect the safety of the community and to ensure the appearance of the person in court; and providing other matters properly relating thereto.